 This route takes you to the most northerly tip of Ireland, where you can see Scotland on a clear day.
 The 8km Inishowen Head Loop starts at the old World War II lookout tower on Banba's Crown and takes in rough tracks through quiet bogland, winding back roads and a newly-developed coastal cliff path.

 You'll pass the place from which St Columba set sail for Scotland in 563 to set up his abbey in Iona.
 Other notable landmarks include Stroove Lighthouse but the real attraction here is the amazing views you'll see along the way, making this one of the best walks in Donegal.

-Tory Island is a mystical place a 45-minute ferry trip off the Donegal coast in the Atlantic.
+Tory Island is a mystical place, just a 45-minute ferry trip off the Donegal coast in the Atlantic.
 One of the most enchanting things about the island is the islanders themselves, who know how to extend the warmest of welcomes.

 The 4km Tory Island Loop starts in West Town and brings you around the edges of the island, taking in some magnificent cliff scenery and ancient relics.
 It's also an important international bio-diversity area and a breeding site to the rare corncrake so you might even hear its distinctive call.

-This enjoyable 7km walk in West Donegal starts out in Burtonport Harbour and takes in a reclaimed railway corridor that was once the main Burtonport to Derry line.
-Many of the original railway line features remain intact so you'll see stone pillars, gateposts and gatehouses dotted along the way.
+The enjoyable 7km long Kinballycrowie Loop in West Donegal starts out in Burtonport Harbour and takes in a reclaimed railway corridor that was once the main Burtonport to Derry line.
+Many of the original railway line's features remain intact so you'll see stone pillars, gateposts and gatehouses dotted along the way.
 It's a peaceful walk down country lanes that anyone can enjoy.

-This area's pilgrimage past is in evidence as you leave St. Columba's Church and cover the coastline between Slieve League (Sliabh Liag) to Slieve Tuaidh.
+This area's pilgrimage past is evident as you leave St Columba's Church and cover the coastline between Slieve League (Sliabh Liag) to Slieve Tuaidh.
 From cross-inscribed pillars to megalithic tombs, the Glencolmcille Loop is dotted with historical and religious landmarks.
 Of course, the biggest attraction is the heavenly views of the soaring sea cliffs, making it a special place to visit.

 Bundoran might be best known for surfing but the seaside town also has some great walking routes that show off its coastal charms.
 The Rougey Walk takes in gorgeous views of the dunes at Tullan Strand, Mullaghmore and even Slieve League on the other side of the bay.
 Get a photo at the distinctive rock bridges known locally as the Fairy Bridges and make a wish on the famous stone Wishing Chair.